xuantiep/xdeb-org/content/post/using-ansible-setup-wireguard-vpn-server-debian-9.md

 The iOS client support configuration via QR codes so I added that to my setup.
 The last step in the role will download the client configurations files and QR codes as PNG images to your local machine.

 What took the longest was creating the needed iptables rules.
 Many of the guides assumed that the install was happening on a brand new system without and firewall setup.
-I was installing on server that does a few other things and has my standard firewall setup, see the "common" role in the repo above.
+I was installing on a server that does a few other things and has my standard firewall setup, see the "common" role in the repo above.

-While I have years of experience setting up firewalls for servers I have never dealt with nat or forwarding before.
+While I have experience setting up firewalls for servers I have never dealt with nat or forwarding before.
 But I think I have found a good set of rules, it at least works.
 The goal is to allow VPN clients full access to the internet but no local access on the server.
 Would be happy to get some feedback if they can be improved.

 Below are the rules.
 The WireGuard interface is "wg0" and "en0" is the WAN connected to the internet.